Melanie McLane

 Fun and Games!

-Instructor Development Workshop This fast-paced course reviews how to engage students from beginning to end, touching on techniques that will engage all four types of adult learners.
+For Instructors This fast-paced course reviews how to engage students from beginning to end, touching on techniques that will engage all four types of adult learners.
 We design ice-breakers, games, polling, case studies and other techniques within the classroom.
 1-3 hours

 Getting to Yes—Negotiating on Behalf of Your Client